 How to download and install AutoHotkey

-AutoHotkey is a fantastic free and open source Microsoft Windows tool that allows you to create macros, scripts, and automate frequently performed tasks on your computer.
+AutoHotkey is a fantastic free and open source Microsoft Windows tool that lets you create macros, scripts, and automate frequently performed tasks on your computer.
 Below are the steps on how to install AutoHotkey on your computer.

 - When the download is complete, run the installer.
 The UAC prompt asks for permission to install it.
 Choose Yes.